ntesfalidet/GameSharing/README.md

 ### How to run project:

-- Run the client of project by running `npm start`
+- Run the project by running `npm start`
-- Run the server of project by running `mongod --dbpath ~/data/database`

 ## Screenshots